KennyHT/learn-kubernetes/labs/3-services.md

 ### Load Balancer

-The for load ort forwarding every `port` value (not the NodePort) in our service to the VM for us from our host.
+The for load port forwarding every `port` value (not the NodePort) in our service to the VM for us from our host.

 Open a new terminal window and create the api pod.

     kubectl apply -f templates/api-pod.yaml

+### Service name by DNS

+This must be done through a container running in the same namespace as the service.

+Now that we've deployed our API pod, we can get the FQDN.

+    kubectl exec -ti <pod-id> nslookup api-service

 ## The ClusterIP